Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/cdk_application_diagram.png)

-> A CDK application (or app) is a container for multiple stacks.
+> :bulb: A CDK application (or app) is a container for multiple stacks.
 A CDK stack is a container for multiple CDK constructs.
 CDK constructs represent a cloud component that will be deployed to your cloud environment.

-Now that we've got the basic terminology down, consider what this architecture could look like in practice.
+Consider what this architecture could look like in practice.
 Perhaps we want to host a [serverless web application](https://catalog.us-east-1.prod.workshops.aws/workshops/b0c6ad36-0a4b-45d8-856b-8a64f0ac76bb/en-US) in the cloud.
-Here is an example of a typical serverless architecture.
+Here is an example of a typical serverless architecture:

 ![img](readme-assets/example_serverless_architecture.png)